Hours & Location

 We suggest that you have the post office hand stamp the date on your envelope to insure a January 31 postmark.
 The same applies for the end of each month thereafter.

 In order to qualify for a homestead exemption you must have owned and lived in your home on January 1 for the year you are applying, and not claim an exemption on any other property.
 Applications may be obtained from your appraisal district.

 A person with a disability may apply for an exemption.
 You must first qualify for the General Residential Homestead Exemption (above).
 A freeze ceiling will be placed on your taxes beginning the year your exemptions are granted.
 Please contact your appraisal district for more information.

 If you are 65 years of age or older, you need not own your home on January 1st.
 You qualify for the over-65 exemption as soon as you turn 65, own the home, and live in it as your principal residence.
-A freeze ceiling will be placed on your taxes beginning the year your homestead exemption is granted.
+A freeze ceiling will be placed on your taxes beginning the year your over-65 exemption is granted.
 Please contact your appraisal district for more information.

 Installment Payments for Disabled Persons and Over-65 Taxpayers

 If you have a disabled exemption or an over 65 exemption you are eligible to pay your taxes in installments without penalty or interest.
 Please contact the Tax Office for more information.